NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *   General
     *   When no filters are engaged in the Legacy Archive or Data Portal, clicking the Download Manifest button may produce a 500 error and the message "We are currently experiencing issues.
 Please try again later.".
 To avoid this error the user can first filter by files or cases to reduce the number files added to the manifest.
     *   After successful authentication, the authentication popup does not close for Internet Explorer users running in "Compatibility View".
-This only impact users at the NIH.
 Workaround is to uncheck "Display Intranet sites in Compatibility View" in Internet Explorer options.
-Alternatively, refreshing the portal will correctly display authentication status.
+Alternatively, refreshing the portal will correctly display authentication status. <!-- PGDC-2403 / PRTL-133 -->
 *   Cart
-    *   Counts displayed in the top right of the screen, next to the Cart icon, might get inconsistent if files are removed from the server. <!-- PGDC-2403 / PRTL-133 -->
+    *   Counts displayed in the top right of the screen, next to the Cart icon, may become inconsistent if files are removed from the server. <!-- PGDC-2403 / PRTL-133 -->
 *   Web Browsers
     *   Browsers limit the number of concurrent downloads, it is generally recommended to add files to the cart and download large number of files through the GDC Data Transfer Tool, more details can be found on [GDC Website](https://gdc.nci.nih.gov/about-gdc/gdc-faqs).
     *   Internet Explorer users are not able to use the "Only show fields with no values" when adding custom facets <!-- PGDC-2467 / PRTL-109 -->
     *   The GDC Portals are not compatible with Internet Explorer running in compatibility mode.
-Workaround is to disable compatibilty mode <!-- PGDC-2480 -->
+Workaround is to disable compatibilty mode. <!-- PGDC-2480 -->

 Release details are maintained in the [GDC Data Portal Change Log](https://github.com/NCI-GDC/portal-ui/blob/master/CHANGELOG.md).